-The Laurels Primary School believes that a range of other school policies are central to many aspects of the school's Early Help, Safeguarding and Child Protection Policy, and this document should therefore be read in conjunction with the policies and procedures which are referenced throughout this policy.
+The Laurels Primary School believes that a range of other school policies are central to many aspects of the school's Safeguarding and Child Protection Policy, (including Early Help) and this document should therefore be read in conjunction with the policies and procedures which are referenced throughout this policy.

-Safeguarding and promoting the welfare of children for the purposes of this policy is defined as per Keeping Children Safe in Education SeptKeeping Children Safe in Education September 2023:
+Safeguarding and promoting the welfare of children for the purposes of this policy is defined as:

-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care: - taking action to enable all children to have the best outcomes.